shipshapecode/swach-website/content/docs/contrast-checker.md

+---
+title: Contrast Checker
+description: Learn how the Swach contrast checker helps you ensure WCAG 2.0 compliance.
+---

 # Contrast Checker

 ### The contrast checker helps you ensure your color combinations are always accessible and adhere to the [WCAG 2.0](https://www.w3.org/WAI/intro/wcag) standards.

 <div class="flex justify-center w-full">
   <img